Takehisa-Yumeji/PinchMoggots/README.md

 The scirpt seperated in 2 steps

+ONLY RUN THIS IF YOU EXCUTED OTHERS BEFORE!!!
-PATCH: ( According a bug issue provided by '水泥'
+PATCH: ( According a bug issue provided by '水泥')
   - OPEN chrome
   - OPEN [www.douban.com](www.douban.com)
   - OPEN Console panel cmd+option+J(MAC) Ctrl+Shift+J(WIN)